 Countertenor John Holiday, winner of the 2017 Marian Anderson Vocal Award, one of Broadway World’s “New York Opera 2015 Gifts that Keep on Giving” and nominee for “Newcomer of the Year” by the German magazine Opernwelt, has quickly established himself as a fast-rising singer to watch.
 His voice has been praised as “a thing of astonishing beauty” (New Yorker),“arrestingly powerful, secure and dramatically high” (Wall Street Journal), “exceptional [and] strong…even in its highest range” (The New York Times)and “timeless” (Washington Post).

-Holiday’s 2018-19 season comes off the heels of being chosen as one of Yerba Buena Center for the Arts 100 honorees for 2018, in the company of individuals such as Madeleine Albright, Glenn Close, and Janelle Monáe among others, and he will be a featured performer at the YBCA 100 Summit in November.
-Holiday then brings his Baroque expertise to a role debut as Nero in Agrippina with Ars Lyrica, Handel’s Israel in Egypt with MasterVoices at Carnegie Hall, and makes his debut with the University Musical Society in Ann Arbor as the Alto Soloist in Handel’s Messiah.
-His season continues with his debut at the National Kaohsiung Center for the Arts in Taiwan, singing the role of the First Male Voice in Huang Ruo’s engrossing chamber opera Paradise Interrupted, a role he created at the Spoleto Festival in 2016 for the world premiere.
+Holiday’s 2018-19 season came off the heels of being chosen as one of Yerba Buena Center for the Arts 100 honorees for 2018, in the company of individuals such as Madeleine Albright, Glenn Close, and Janelle Monáe among others, and was a featured performer at the YBCA 100 Summit in November.
+Holiday then brought his Baroque expertise to a role debut as Nero in Agrippina with Ars Lyrica, Handel’s Israel in Egypt with MasterVoices at Carnegie Hall, and made his debut with the University Musical Society in Ann Arbor as the Alto Soloist in Handel’s Messiah.
+His season continued with his debut at the National Kaohsiung Center for the Arts in Taiwan, singing the role of the First Male Voice in Huang Ruo’s engrossing chamber opera Paradise Interrupted, a role he created at the Spoleto Festival in 2016 for the world premiere.

-This all comes fresh off of a busy and exciting 2017-18 season, having begun with his Opera Philadelphia house debut singing the role of John Blue in the world premiere of Daniel Roumain’s We Shall Not Be Moved.
+Mr. Holiday’s 2017-2018 season was both busy and exciting, having begun with his Opera Philadelphia house debut singing the role of John Blue in the world premiere of Daniel Roumain’s We Shall Not Be Moved.
 The production, directed by the award-winning Bill T. Jones, premiered in Philadelphia before going to New York City’s famed Apollo Theater in October 2017.
 As the winner of the 2017 Marian Anderson Award, Holiday gave a recital at the Kennedy Center in February 2018, marking his Kennedy Center debut.
-Holiday’s season continued with his European debut in March 2018 for another performance of We Shall Not Be Moved with the Dutch National Oper ain Amsterdam, and a tour with Gustavo Dudamel and the LA Phil, singing Bernstein’s Chichester Psalms in Los Angeles, New York’s Lincoln Center, London’s Barbican, and the Philharmonie de Paris.
+Holiday’s season continued with his European debut in March 2018 for another performance of We Shall Not Be Moved with the Dutch National Opera in Amsterdam, and a tour with Gustavo Dudamel and the LA Phil, singing Bernstein’s Chichester Psalms in Los Angeles, New York’s Lincoln Center, London’s Barbican, and the Philharmonie de Paris.
 He closed out his season performing the role of the Refugee in Jonathan Dove’s Flight at Des Moines Metro Opera to critical acclaim.